Sean-Dickey-thycotic-com/ssi-docs/servicenow/mid-server/index.md

-[title]: # (Mid-Server)
+[title]: # (MID Server)
 [tags]: # (introduction)
 [priority]: # (300)

-# ServiceNow Mid-Server
+# ServiceNow MID Server

-The integration between Thycotic Secret Server and ServiceNow is created and maintained by ServiceNow.
-This document provides guidance and best practice for implementing the integration.
-It is based on the following publicly available documentation from the vendor and testing performed by Thycotic.
-Integrations are supported to the extent of the third-party product procedures documented for this integration.
-Please contact the third-party for any customized setup of the integrated product.
+The integration between Thycotic Secret Server and a ServiceNow MID Server is maintained by Thycotic.
+This document is provided as a guide and best practice for implementing the Thycotic Credential Resolver with ServiceNow MID servers in your environment.

-This integration contains an implementation of com.snc.discovery.CredentialResolver that enables ServiceNow to use Thycotic Secret Server secrets as Discovery Credentials.
-The CredentialResolver uses the Secret Server REST API to request secrets, and field-mappings to map the Secret Server secret fields to ServiceNow Discovery Credential-type fields.
+This integration contains an implementation of the `com.snc.discovery.CredentialResolver` that enables ServiceNow to use Secret Server secrets as Discovery Credentials with the MID Server(s).
+The Credential Resolver uses the Secret Server REST API to request secrets, and field-mappings to map the secret fields to ServiceNow Discovery Credential fields.

-__The CredentialResolver has two modes of operation with respect to the OAuth2 access_token__:

-   * Using ext.tss.oauth2.grant file to load an access_token from an OAuth2 Access Grant stored in a file.

-   * Using ext.tss.oauth2.username and ext.tss.oauth2.password to submit an OAuth2 Access Grant Request using the OAuth2 “password” grant_type just-in-time.

-__This document was created with versions__:

-   * Secret Server Version: 10.7.00059

-   * ServiceNow Version: glide-newyork-06-26-2019__patch4-hotfix1-12-16-2019_12-17-2019_0856.zip

-   * Java 8 Update 231
+# Implementation Modes

+The REST API for Secret Server utilizes an OAuth2 token for authentication.
+The Java class in use by our Credential Resolver was written to handle two modes for this authentication:

+## Just-In-Time Mode

+In this mode the MID Server agent configuration file is modified to include the Secret Server API accounts username and password.
+In this mode the MID Server agent will handle authenticating to the REST API and requesting the needed OAuth2 token to retrieve secrets.

+> **Note**: It does require providing the username and password in plain text within the configuration file.
+If this method is utilized ensure access is controlled to the MID Server and the agent folder.

+## Grant File Mode

+In this mode the MID Server agent configuration file is modified to include the file path to a `oauth2_grant.json` file.
+This file contains the OAuth2 token that the MID Server will utilize for retrieving secrets.

+This method requires an external process is authenticating to Secret Server and populating the `json` file with a valid OAuth2 token.
+The recommended mechanism provided in this document will utilize Windows Task Scheduler.